How a New Jersey Drug Crime Lawyer Can Help

 Under New Jersey law, drug crimes range in severity.

-- Drug possession – We handle cases for possession of cocaine, ecstasy, fentanyl, or marijuana, among other illegal substances
+- Drug possession – N.J.S.
+2C:35-10 makes it illegal to possess a controlled dangerous substance.
+We handle cases for possession of cocaine, ecstasy, fentanyl, or marijuana, among other illegal substances

-- Drug trafficking – We’ll defend you against all charges relating to possessing and illegally distributing drugs
+- Drug trafficking – N.J.S.2C:35-5 makes it illegal to manufacture, distribute, or dispense a controlled dangerous substance.
+We’ll defend you against all charges related to possessing and illegally distributing drugs

-- Prescription drug offenses – Whether you’ve been charged with unlawful possession or distribution of prescription drugs, we’ll handle your case
+- Prescription drug offenses – N.J.S.2C:35-24 states specific guidelines for possessing prescription drugs.
+Whether you’ve been charged with unlawful possession or distribution of prescription drugs, we’ll handle your case

-- Possession of drug paraphernalia – If you were in possession of any drug-related equipment or material, you could be charged with possession of drug paraphernalia
+- Possession of drug paraphernalia – N.J.S.2C:36-2 states the law regarding drug paraphernalia.
+If you were in possession of any drug-related equipment or material, you could be charged with possession of drug paraphernalia

 Penalties for New Jersey Drug Crimes